 Advertisement

 New appliances, such as the AEG steam oven, benefit from technology including the AI TasteAssist app, which integrates recipes from the web and optimises them for the oven.

-“AEG have taken all the guesswork out of cooking by making sure all the recipes you could possibly ever want to use can be added via AI,” says Sofie Formica, host of the National Product Review.
+“AEG have taken all the guesswork out of cooking by making sure all the recipes you could ever want to use can be added via AI,” says Sofie Formica, host of the National Product Review.
 “It will tell you which level to put it in, what time it needs, what temperature.
 And you can even do it from the comfort of your couch using the app.”

+Advertisement